Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Data Analysis

 The detailed derivations of the PCA for Doppler-drifting signal are in Appendix \ref{subsec:appendix_EVR_PCA}.
 Figure \ref{fig:PCA_onscan_example} is the PCA summary for a simulated drifting signal used in Section \ref{subsubsec:structure_tensor}.

-For a drifting narrowband signal, a certain number of PCs typically captures a coherent spectral pattern $v_k(\nu)$ and a smoothly varying temporal score $S_k(t)$, producing a compact representation in EVR.
-The EVR entropy for the simulated signal is 2.655, which is modestly larger than the theoretical approximation values 2.243 in Eq. (\ref{eq:H_EVR}) with $w_\nu\approx\delta\nu$.
-Because the data do not perfectly follow the idealized, shift-invariant Gaussian-kernel model, the EVR distribution becomes slightly less concentrated than the analytic limit.
+For a drifting narrowband signal, a certain number of PCs typically captures a correlated spectral pattern $v_k(\nu)$ and a smoothly varying temporal score $S_k(t)$, producing a compact representation in EVR.
+The EVR entropy for the simulated signal is 5.094, which is modestly larger than the theoretical approximation values 4.722 in Eq. (\ref{eq:H_EVR}) with $w_\nu\approx3\delta\nu$.
+This difference is expected because the simulated data do not exactly satisfy the ideal shift-invariant Gaussian-kernel assumption.
 Finite drift span and edge truncation can introduce discrete spectral leakage, small time variability in the line amplitude or profile can spread power across additional modes, and residual correlated noise or spectral texture can further transfer variance into higher-order PCs.
 Together, these effects raise the measured $H_{\rm EVR}$ modestly above the theoretical estimate.

+To examine whether the PCA decomposition captures a possible frequency-drifting pattern, we assign each PC a representative point in the time--frequency plane.
+For the $k$-th component, with temporal score $s_k(t)$ and frequency loading $v_k(\nu)$, we define

+The set of points $(t_k,\nu_k)$ provides a compact time--frequency loading diagnostic of the PCA decomposition.
+Since $t_k$ and $\nu_k$ are power-weighted response centroids rather than local track coordinates, these points naturally tend to cluster near the time--frequency region where the integrated PC response is strongest.
+The two ends of a drifting track can still contribute through the global response weights of the corresponding scores and loadings, but they are not represented as separate local trajectory points.
+We then fit a linear relation $\nu_k=a_{EVR} t_k+b_{EVR}$ to these points, using the EVR of each component as the fitting weight.
+This diagnostic is used only to qualitatively examine whether the representative PC response locations show an overall frequency-drifting tendency, rather than to reconstruct the full drifting track.